DGAC/Acropole/README.md

 ## Python packages

-The Acropole Python library includes the following packages:
+The Acropole Python library includes the following packages :

 - variable: that contains variables and default constants